‘Parable of Gravity’ | Alumni Casey Curran

-Cornish alum Casey Curran’s exhibit “Parable of Gravity” is currently featured at MadArt Gallery in Seattle.
+Cornish alumni Casey Curran’s exhibit “Parable of Gravity” is currently featured at MadArt Gallery in Seattle.
 The exhibit, which opened on Feb.
 11, is still available for in-person visits through April 17.

-Casey Curran received his BFA in painting and sculpture from Cornish in 2006.
+Casey Curran received his BFA in Art (painting and sculpture) from Cornish in 2006.
 In “Parable of Gravity,” Curran has constructed tall wooden towers with thousands of half-inch strips of fiberboard arranged in a grid-like structure.
 Resting upon these structures, which embody a city skyline, rests a field of white flowers operated by a motorized lever system that makes the petals open and close and move left and right.
-These moving kinetic sculptures have caught the attention of the Seattle art community for their detailed, other worldly quality.
+These moving kinetic sculptures have caught the attention of the Seattle art community for their detailed, otherworldly quality.

 MadArt Gallery is open Monday through Saturday by appointment.
 Masks are required and groups are limited to 15 people.
 Schedule a visit through the gallery website.